 It was rather a turning point in the history of the congregation to move out to other parts of India to extend God’s kingdom and to make known the Eucharistic Lord.
 At the request of Bishop Hubert D’Rosario, the then bishop of Dibrugarh in Assam, a group of sisters from Pala Province stepped out of Kerala to the far plunged North Eastern state of Manipur on 3rd December 1965.
 Thus, the first house outside Kerala was established at Hundung in Manipur.
 It was a leap into the darkness but paved the way to open more houses in the North.
 In the years that followed the provinces in Kerala opened more houses in the North, and started missionary activities to bring the good news to the people who have never heard of Jesus Christ.
 The sisters were involved in the field of education, healing ministry, social services and developmental programmes to uplift the people of interior villages of North and North East India.

-Now by 2016, we have 11 Provinces in Kerala and 7 mission provinces outside Kerala in India.
-The fruitful missionary activities in India inspired us to venture into the whole world to make known the compassionate love of the Eucharistic Lord.
-Thus we have missionaries in Germany, Italy, USA, Switzerland, England, Nepal and in East Africa.
-In 2016 the mission region in East Africa became a province with 89 sisters in 22 convents distributed in Kenya, Tansania and Uganda.
+Now by 2022, we have 11 provinces in Kerala and 11 mission provinces outside Kerala in India.
+The fruitful missionary activities in India inspired us to venture in to the whole world to make known the compassionate love of the Eucharistic Lord.
+Thus we have missionaries in Germany, Italy, USA, Switzerland, England, Brazil, Ecuador, Peru and East Africa.
+In 2016 East Africa became a province with 91 sisters in 23 convents distributed 10 in Kenya, 9 in Tansania 3 in Uganda and 1 in Germany.

 Today about 5000 SABS are the witnesses and transmitters of the Eucharistic Love throughout the world in 10 countries, drawing everyone to the Holy Eucharist.
 To make Jesus in the Blessed Sacrament known, loved and adored, we are engaged in different apostolic activities like Eucharistic, Education, Healing, Social and Family apostolates.
 The vision of the Founder and the Co-Foundress is still continue to ignite many a mind and is sure to shine on in the years to come.